ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 {: pre}

 In the [{{site.data.keyword.Bluemix_short}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.conversationshort}} service, then delete it.

+Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
+You can reclaim the resource by deleting it permanently or restore it within the retention period.
+See this document on how to [use resource reclamation](https://{DomainName}/docs/account?topic=account-resource-reclamation).
+{: tip}

 ## Expand the tutorial
 {: #slack-chatbot-database-watson-8}